notesbytom/notesbytom/powershell/ip-address-conversion.md

 ## Greater Than Less Than Comparisons

 The reason we want an integer representation is to do greater-than or less-than comparisons for sorting and filtering!

+## Array Comparisons

+It is also possible to compare two arrays structurally in PowerShell using something like the following.

+`(1,2,3).CompareTo((3,2,1),[System.Collections.StructuralComparisons]::StructuralComparer)`

+This returns `-gt 0`, `-eq 0`, or `-lt 0` for greater-than, equal, or less-than respectively.